-Octavia understands that our clients have varying needs, so Octavia offers both Passive and Active investment portfolio strategies.
+Octavia understands that our clients have varying needs, so Octavia offers both Market and Active investment portfolio strategies.

 Octavia's active portfolios endeavor to either outperform the overall market or offer our clients exposure to specific asset classes.
 Active portfolios' security selection is based on significant research and analysis.

-Octavia currently offers one passive portfolio and four active portfolios to our clients.
+Octavia currently offers one market portfolio and three active portfolios to our clients.

-The Passive Index Portfolio strategy (“Passive Index”) endeavors to generate investment returns via principal appreciation and income.
-Passive Index invests in a diversified portfolio of equities and fixed income via index exchange-traded funds (“ETFs”).
+The Market Index Portfolio strategy (“Market Index”) endeavors to generate investment returns via principal appreciation and income.
+Market Index invests in a diversified portfolio of equities and fixed income primarily via index exchange-traded funds (“ETFs”).

 Active Index Portfolio

 The Active Index Portfolio strategy (“Active Index”) endeavors to generate investment returns via principal appreciation and income.
 Active Index invests in a diversified portfolio of equities and fixed income via ETFs (or via mutual funds when an ETF does not exist to invest in a certain equity or fixed income asset class).

 Active Index's investment ideas derive from macro economic research, as well as industry fundamental research, all of which inform investment theses on various global asset classes.
 Active Index may invest in ETFs that track broad US equity indices (such as but not limited to the S&P 500, NASDAQ and Russell 2000), as well as sub-sectors of such equity indices.
 Active Index may also invest in ETFs that track various US fixed income indices (such as but not limited to US corporate investment grade, US corporate high yield, US municipal bonds, US preferred stocks and US government debt).
 Active Index may invest in international developed market and emerging market equity and fixed income ETFs that track comparable indices.